clovisphere/google-sheet-as-database/README.md

 enable both the Google Drive and Google Sheet APIs, follow this [guide](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html).

-I am assuming that you have a created a spreasheet (on your Google Drive).
+I am assuming that you have created a spreasheet (on your Google Drive).
 ![drive dashboard](img/drive.png)
 ![a google sheet](img/sheet.png)